Elizabeth Warren's Ideas for New Taxes Aren't Funny

 Really, she and others like her want to squeeze the middle class even harder.

-Secretary Yellen didn't deny it when Smith then said, "So, according to the data, we can expect up to 90 percent of the new audits to be on those making less than $400,000."
+Yellen didn't deny it when Smith then said, "So, according to the data, we can expect up to 90% of the new audits to be on those making less than $400,000."

 More audits overall are a bad idea.